ChristineSrour/ghost-deployment/README.md

 Load Balancing: AWS Load Balancer ensures the distribution of traffic and fault tolerance.

 Backup and Restore: State files are stored in an S3 bucket for recovery and historical purposes.

+All infrastructure can be deployed using deploy.yml worflow triggered on push/merge request.